Dashboards

 A dashboard tile is based on a [Saved Query](/4yItIzMvkpAvMVFAamTf/features/search/saved-queries.md), and indicates the:

-• Change over the chosen time period (percentage and total value)
+* Change over the chosen time period (absolute delta with trend direction indicator)

 Click a tile to open the [Saved Query Details](/4yItIzMvkpAvMVFAamTf/features/search/saved-queries.md) view.
 You can use the query details view to manage exceptions or create rules, visualize trends over time, and access the original query description and parameters.